 Vincentian Endowment Fund Grant

 This endowment fund was established in 1992 by a gift from the Vincentian Fathers and Brothers who sponsor the University.
 Through this gift, the Vincentian Community wished to communicate several of its fundamental convictions.
-First, it is difficult to view the Vincentian identity of the university independently from its Catholic identity.
+First, it is impossible to view the Vincentian identity of the university independently from its Catholic identity.
 Second, consonant with its Catholic and Vincentian values, DePaul has developed its sense of being an urban university with a deep educational involvement in the life of the city, the nation, and the world.
-The university’s Catholic and Vincentian values also have contributed to many of the best aspects of the university’s corporate culture, such as its commitment to academic entrepreneurship, as well as its commitment to personalism and diversity.
+The university’s Catholic and Vincentian values also have contributed to many of the most notable aspects of the university’s institutional culture, such as its commitment to access and attainment, academic entrepreneurship, personalism and diversity.
 Third, in order for these values to continue to inform the life of the university, the university community must participate in an ongoing study, dialogue, and praxis concerning these values and this identity.

-The endowment thus seeks to assist the university in its developing understanding of how, as an institution of higher education informed by the vision of Vincent de Paul, it is to be Catholic as it enters its second century.
-This assistance will be achieved through funding appropriate grant projects that directly enhance the identity of DePaul University as a Catholic, Vincentian and urban university with special attention to the Catholic and Vincentian aspects of this identity.
+The endowment thus seeks to assist the university in its developing understanding of how, as a university informed by the vision of Vincent de Paul, it is to be an inclusive, diverse, and welcoming institution which treasures its Catholic identity.
+This assistance will be achieved through funding grant projects that directly enhance the identity of DePaul University as a Catholic, Vincentian, and urban university with special attention to the Catholic and Vincentian aspects of this identity.
 The means that will be supported by the endowment through grants of varying sizes and length are the following:

-- Short term projects, programs, symposia and workshops;
+- One-time projects, programs, lectures, symposia, and workshops;

-- Scholarly research into various aspects of DePaul’s Catholic and Vincentian identity broadly considered leading into the publication of articles, monographs, or books;
+- Scholarly research by faculty and staff into various aspects of the Catholic Intellectual Tradition and/or the university’s Vincentian identity broadly considered leading to the publication of articles, monographs, or books;

-- Scholarly research that leads into the development of curricular offerings for university academic programs that directly reflect the university’s Catholic and Vincentian identity;
+- Scholarly research by faculty that leads to the development of curricular offerings or curricular enhancements for the university’s academic programs that encourage critical engagement with the Catholic Intellectual Tradition and/or the university’s Vincentian identity;

-- Projects that result in physical, musical, theatrical, or symbolic expressions of the above identity;
+- Projects that result in literary, artistic, musical, theatrical, digital, film, or new media expressions of the above identity;

 - Collaborative efforts that accomplish the above.

-All faculty, students and staff who have a continuing relationship with the University are eligible to submit grant proposals.
+All faculty, staff, and students who have a continuing relationship with the University are eligible to submit grant proposals.
+The Vincentian Endowment Fund will look favorably at projects from new persons or departments.

 Call for Proposals occurs during the early September continuing to the second week of October.
 Dates will be published at the beginning of autumn quarter each academic year.